Capital Gains Tax Calculator

 - Adjusted basis

-- Cost basis plus supported additions or adjustments, such as capital improvements or acquisition costs.
+- Cost basis plus supported additions or adjustments, such as acquisition costs, reinvested adjustments, or capital improvements.

 - Realized gain